vmario89/Attraccess/docs/developer/get-started.md

 For detailed information about the API and OpenAPI documentation, please refer to the [OpenAPI Documentation Guide](/developer/openapi.md).

-The full Attraccess documentation is also accessible directly from your running instance at:
+The full FabAccess documentation is also accessible directly from your running instance at:

 ```
-<your-attraccess-url>/docs
+<your-fabaccess-url>/docs
 ```

 ## Need Help?